ag88/embtomcatwebdav/src/site/mark-pre/README.md

 - ****new** v1.1.0 major feature release create dir/folder from web interface, urlprefix changed to /files instead of /webdav

-  - added createdir servlet, it is now possible to create a dir/folder from the web interface
+  - added createdir servlet, it is now possible to create a new dir/folder from the web interface

   - the default urlprefix is now http://<host/ipaddr>:8080/files instead of /webdav.
     This makes it easier to remember the url